jprichardson/node-situation/README.md

 ```

-### watch(variable, [display])
+### watch([display], variableOrFunc)

 Adds a variable to report the situation on.
-Must pass in as a string.
-The second parameter is used to change
+Must pass in as a string or a function.
+See the example.
-the display output.

 Returns the `situation` object so that they can be chained.